 Here, machinists make the plastic parting line in a stepped shape.
 For this type of parting line, there’s usually a large force on one side of the cavity.
 This causes a relative possibility of sliding between the fixed and moving halves of the mold.

-This force can then be cancelled out by generating an injection force on both sides of the cavity.
-There’s also a possibility of the generated force to be too large or too small.
+This force can then be canceled out by generating an injection force on both sides of the cavity.
+There’s also a possibility of the generated force being too large or too small.
 If the force is too small, machinists compensate for it with a guide pin.
 Here, the effect of the smaller unbalanced injection force might not be significant on the final product.

 However, if the force is too large, a couple of solutions can be applied.
 Here are a few examples: